Artist’s impression of Polar Passage, Oregon Zoo (Oregon Zoo)

 An energy-saving geothermal loop, designed in tandem with the Elephant Lands exhibit, will draw heat from the polar bear habitat to warm the elephant building.

 The elevated terrain of the exhibit will help keep the habitat cool and provide panoramic views for bears, enabling them to look over the heads of visitors.
-There are soft substrates including a dirt area and a grassed area.
+There are soft substrates including a dirt area, a grassed area and a digging pit.

 Visitors to the Polar Passage will have opportunities for up-close and interactive experiences, such as a “smell port” where bears get within sniffing distance of visitors.
 They will also find information on actions they can take on behalf of wild bears and the Arctic ecosystem, and about the groundbreaking scientific research the zoo is conducting with partners to understand how climate change affects wild bears.